DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ***The Bed.*** A player that removes the covers from the bed finds that there is nothing beneath them.
 Instead, the player only finds a bloodstained mattress and crude hand-and-foot restraints made from barbed wire nailed to the four posts of the bed frame.

-***The Doors.*** A player that exits the bedroom through the stained-glass doors and onto the balcony sees that the town of Daggerford has vanished.
-Instead, the balcony looks out over an endless, mist-filled chasm.
+***The Doors.*** A player that exits the bedroom through the stained-glass doors and onto the balcony sees only a wall of fleshy tendrils encompassing the exterior of the house.
+The tendrils are as described in [[#Main Hall]].

 ***The Book.*** The book is a cobwebbed copy of a raunchy romance novel titled *Blue-Blooded Lips*.
 It tells the story of a peasant woman's romance with a wealthy duke.